-Julian Assange’s Cat Is Safe And Sound, Wikileaks Confirms
+Julian Assange’s Cat Is Safe And Sound, WikiLeaks Confirms

 Not for nothing, the Ecuadorian government had also given Assange a list of rules for the cat, which included feeding him, cleaning up after him, and treating him humanely.

-The fate of Michi became a matter of concern for Assange supporters and animal lovers everywhere last week, after news broke that Ecuador had removed Assange’s asylum protections, freeing up the London police to place him under arrest.
-Assange will almost certainly be spending long portions of the next few years either behind bars or otherwise in government custody, as he faces criminal charges here in the United States and possibly other countries as well.
+Michi’s welfare became a matter of concern for Assange supporters and animal lovers last week after news broke that Ecuador had removed Assange’s asylum protections, freeing up the London police to place him under arrest.
+Assange will almost certainly be spending the next few years either behind bars or otherwise in government custody, as he faces criminal charges in the United States and possibly other countries as well.

 For those of you concerned about Julian Assange's #EmbassyCat, there are reports that the feline moved out of the Ecuadorian embassy around November last year https://t.co/GMlXnQbr9Q pic.twitter.com/1UnZQEROo3